Preface

 My personal take aways

 When not being under any pressure the approach shown above worked very well for me.
-I was very pleased by the way motivated introduction followed by interfaction with content and reflection on the AIs 'knowledge' was very fluid and natural.
+I was very pleased by the way motivated introduction followed by interaction with content and reflection on the AIs 'knowledge' was very fluid and natural.

 The way the podcast was made by NotebookLM felt very motivating and engaging but also sometimes a bit over the top.
 The lack of interactivity with the content felt somehow limited but I am sure you can go further with NotebookLM integrating more information and your own thoughts and questions.